dpc/rust-bitcoin-indexer/README.md

 Electrs uses an embedded key value store (RocksDB), while rust-bitcoin-indexer uses a normal relational data model in a Postgres that can run on a different host/cluster.

-Embedded KV store can be potentially more compact and faster, but electrs stores the actual block data, while rust-bitcoin-indexer extracts the data it needs only and throws everything else away.
+Embedded KV store can be potentially more compact and faster, but electrs stores the actual block data, while rust-bitcoin-indexer extracts only the data it needs and throws everything else away.
 Missing data could be retro-fitted from the blockchain if needed, by adding more columns and writting small program to reindex and back-fill it.

 Using relational database will allow you to execute ad-hoc queries and potentially share the db with other applications, without building a separate interface.
+You can add and remove indices according to your needs.

 rust-bitcoin-indexer was designed to have a good idempotent and reliable events streaming/subscription data model.